dolphingarlic/blog/source/_posts/Hamiltonian-Mechanics-and-Phonons.md

 ![Acoustic branch movement](acoustic.png)

 There's a gap between the two branches -- between $\omega = \sqrt{\frac{4G}{m}}$ and $\omega = \sqrt{\frac{4K}{m}}$.
 This gap is known as the **phononic band gap**, and it represents the range of wavelengths that can't propagate through this material -- it's effectively soundproof to those frequencies!

+In general, periodicity leads to band gaps.
+This also applies to optical properties of materials, which we'll see later.

+# References

+- MIT Opencourseware.
+2013.
+Electronic, Optical and Magnetic Properties of Materials.
+[ONLINE] Available at: https://ocw.mit.edu/courses/3-024-electronic-optical-and-magnetic-properties-of-materials-spring-2013/.
+[Accessed 9 June 2022].
+- YouTube.
+2013.
+Phonons.
+[ONLINE] Available at: https://youtu.be/M4WQs_U1nmU.
+[Accessed 10 June 2022].